Name: Michael Conway

 Thank You from Michael Conway and you can email me directly at (withheld) if you prefer.
 I realize this may be a sensitive topic.
 Thank You!

 Answer: Thank you for the question Michael and you are very welcome.
 We thank our Father for His Blessings.

-This is a subject we have covered many times in the past.
-However, I feel it is an important subject due to false teaching so we are going to cover it again and go a bit deeper than we have in the past.
-We are going to break this down into sections of various thought.
+We are going to break this subject down into sections of various thought.
 So please hang tight and read along as the case is Biblically documented.